zhelev/python-afsapi/README.md

 # python-afsapi

-Asynchronous python implementation of the Frontier Silicon API
+Asynchronous Python Implementation of the Frontier Silicon API